History of Lae: 1900s

-In the first years of the 20th century shipping lines had established scheduled services with refrigerated holds and agricultural products from the colonies, exotic fruits and spices, were sold to the public in Germany proper.
+In the first years of the 20th century, shipping lines had established scheduled services with refrigerated holds and agricultural products from the colonies, exotic fruits and spices, were sold to the public in Germany proper.
 Geologists and cartographers explored what were the unmarked regions on European maps, identifying mountains and rivers, and demarcating boundaries.
 Hermann Detzner and one Captain Nugent, R.A., had charge of a joint project to demarcate the British and German frontiers of Cameroon, which was published in 1913.

 Travelers and newspaper reporters brought back stories of black and brown natives serving German managers and settlers.
 There were also suspicions and reports of colonial malfeasance, corruption and brutality in some protectorates, and Lutheran and Roman Catholic missionaries dispatched disturbing reports to their mission headquarters in Germany.

-In 1900 the Neuendettelsau Mission Society imported cattle from Australia to the mission stations at Malahang and Finschhafen however Tick fever caused many losses.
+In 1900, the Neuendettelsau Mission Society imported cattle from Australia to the mission stations at Malahang and Finschhafen however Tick fever caused many losses.
 Eventually the Malahang mission sold cattle to locals for $70 per head.

-In about 1910 the Gabmatsung/Gabmazung Lutheran mission station was established at Nadzab. and established an airfield for use by small planes until the outbreak of the Pacific War when it became overgrown with dense kunai grass.
+In 1910, the Gabmatsung/Gabmazung Lutheran mission station was established at Nadzab. and established an airfield for use by small planes until the outbreak of the Pacific War when it became overgrown with dense kunai grass.

-In 1914 the Neuendettelsau Mission Society purchased land for their plantation and gave a gift of cattle to the local people.
+In 1914, the Neuendettelsau Mission Society purchased land for their plantation and gave a gift of cattle to the local people.

-In the 1919 the Melbourne Argus newspaper ran this classified advertisement:
+In 1919, the Melbourne Argus newspaper ran this classified advertisement: